-Housing Research & Advocacy Center (Housing Center) is a 501(c)(3) non-profit organization whose mission is to promote fair housing and diverse communities; and to work to eliminate housing discrimination in Northeast Ohio by providing effective research, education, and advocacy.
-The Housing Center works to achieve its mission through work in three primary areas: research and mapping; education and outreach; and enforcement of fair housing laws through testing, complaint investigation and resolution, and litigation.
-In addition to addressing traditional issues of housing discrimination and segregation, The Housing Center also provides research, education, and analysis of subprime and predatory lending practices and trends in the region.
+Fair Housing Center for Rights & Research (The Fair Housing Center) is a 501(c)(3) non-profit organization whose mission is to protect and expand fair housing rights, eliminate housing discrimination, and promote integrated communities.
+The Fair Housing Center works to achieve its mission through work in three primary areas: research and mapping; education and outreach; and enforcement of fair housing laws through testing, complaint investigation and resolution, and litigation.

-Copyright © 2017, Housing Research & Advocacy Center.
+Copyright © 2018, Fair Housing Center for Rights & Research.
 All rights reserved.

-Portions of this manual are reprinted from Housing Research & Advocacy Center's publications "State of Fair Housing in Northeast Ohio" © 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, and 2016.
+Portions of this manual are reprinted from Fair Housing Center for Rights & Research 's publications "State of Fair Housing in Northeast Ohio" © 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016 and 2017.